shaps80/SwiftUIBackports/README.md

 A custom `ScrollView` that respects `Spacer`'s when the content is not scrollable.
 This is useful when you need to place a view at the edges of your scrollview while its content is small enough to not require scrolling.
 Another great use case is vertically centered content that becomes `top` aligned once the content requires scrolling.

-**PageView**

-A pure SwiftUI implementation of a page-based view, using the native `TabView` and my custom `FittingGeometryReader` to size itself correctly.
-Since this uses a `TabView` under-the-hood, this allows you to use the same APIs and features from that view.

 ## Installation

 You can install manually (by copying the files in the `Sources` directory) or using Swift Package Manager (**preferred**)